MichelML/bbpr/README.md

     }
 };
 ```
 Once this step is done, you are ready to go.
-You can run `node <path to your local bbpr>/bbpr` from within your local repository for which you want to makea pull request, and a session will start.
+You can run `node <path to your local bbpr>/bbpr` from within your local repository for which you want to make a pull request, and a session will start.
 If you cloned BBPR at the location suggested in the <a href="#installation">install section</a>, simply running `node ../bbpr` should work flawlessly.

 That's it, may you and your teammates enjoy the BBPR way of doing BitBucket pull requests!